-- The Trust will define on all orders the appropriate arrangements for the delivery of goods to the Academy.
+6.10 The Trust will define on all orders the appropriate arrangements for the delivery of goods to the Academy.
 On receipt, a detailed check of the goods received against the goods received note (GRN) will be undertaken and a record made of any discrepancies between the goods delivered and the GRN.
-Discrepancies must be discussed with the supplier of the goods without delay. - 6.11 If any goods are rejected or returned to the supplier because they are not as ordered or are of sub-standard quality, The School Business Manager must be notified.
-The School Business Manager will keep a central record of all returned goods. - 6.12 All invoices must be sent to the School Business Manager/Trust Finance Manager.
+Discrepancies must be discussed with the supplier of the goods without delay.

+- 6.11 If any goods are rejected or returned to the supplier because they are not as ordered or are of sub-standard quality, The School Business Manager must be notified.
+The School Business Manager will keep a central record of all returned goods. - All invoices must be sent to the School Business Manager/Trust Finance Manager.
 The budget holder will certify that the goods have been received and that the invoice is authorised for payment.
 Before signing the invoice, the SBM/TFM must make a detailed check against the order and the GRN and these documents must be attached to the invoice.
-Budget holders must undertake these checks without undue delay and in any case within 7 days of invoice receipt.

-- 6.13 If a budget holder is pursuing a query with a supplier, The School Business Manager/Trust Finance Manager must be informed of the query and kept up to date on progress on a weekly basis. - 6.14 At the end of every week the School Business Manager/Trust Finance Manager will produce a list of outstanding invoices from the purchase ledger to determine which invoices should be paid. - Where bank account details have changed for a particular supplier, the School Business

-Manager/Trust Finance Manager will phone the supplier to verify the change.
-This will be done using the phone number available on the supplier's website/the contact details already recorded in the accounting system not the contact details provided on the invoice. - The School Business Manager/Trust Finance Manager or other delegated member of staff then generates the BACS required.
-The BACS and associated paperwork must be authorised by two of the nominated signatories listed on the bank mandate and in line with the Scheme of Financial Delegations. - 6.17 The School Business Manager/Trust Finance Manager will then dispatch remittances to suppliers. - There may be exceptional circumstances where purchases are to be made outside the documented process.
+Budget holders must undertake these checks without undue delay and in any case within 7 days of invoice receipt. - 6.13 If a budget holder is pursuing a query with a supplier, The School Business Manager/Trust Finance Manager must be informed of the query and kept up to date on progress on a weekly basis. - 6.14 At the end of every week the School Business Manager/Trust Finance Manager will produce a list of outstanding invoices from the purchase ledger to determine which invoices should be paid. - 6.15 Where bank account details have changed for a particular supplier, the School Business Manager/Trust Finance Manager will phone the supplier to verify the change.
+This will be done using the phone number available on the supplier's website/the contact details already recorded in the accounting system not the contact details provided on the invoice.
+A note is to be added in the memo section of Sage to evidence this has been done. - The School Business Manager/Trust Finance Manager or other delegated member of staff then generates the BACS required.
+The BACS and associated paperwork must be authorised by two of the nominated signatories listed on the bank mandate and in line with the Scheme of Financial Delegations. - 6.17 The School Business Manager/Trust Finance Manager or other delegated member of staff will then dispatch remittances to suppliers. - 6.18 There may be exceptional circumstances where purchases are to be made outside the documented process.
 The budget holder must provide a written business case/justification to the Headteacher and the School Business Manager before any purchases are made.
 The SBM will keep a record of all exception transactions.